awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 ### Cookies<a name="ResponseCustomCookies"></a>

 If you enable cookies for a cache behavior, and if the origin returns cookies with an object, CloudFront caches both the object and the cookies\.
 Note that this reduces cacheability for an object\.
-For more information, see [Caching Content Based on Cookies](Cookies.md)\.
+For more information, see [Caching content based on cookies](Cookies.md)\.

 ### Dropped TCP Connections<a name="ResponseCustomDroppedTCPConnections"></a>